Descot21/Lycian/docs/collaborations/index.md

 ---

-1.“Integrating Lycian Mythological Data into a Greco-Roman Database: A Collaborative Digital Initiative,” R. Scott Smith, University of New Hampshire, and Dane Scott & Neel Smith, College of the Holy Cross.
+**“Integrating Lycian Mythological Data into a Greco-Roman Database: A Collaborative Digital Initiative,”** R. Scott Smith, University of New Hampshire, and Dane Scott & Neel Smith, College of the Holy Cross.

 *Presented at the Classical Association of New England's (CANE) [Annual Conference 2021](https://drive.google.com/file/d/1KholBlt7XjO3Y_2aU9zfejORSKTs45K3/view)*